k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 # Data Generation Actors

-Fabric 7.1 onwards separates the data generation (manufacturing) from the hashing and caching capabilities.
+Starting from V7.1, Fabric separates the data generation (manufacturing) from the hashing and caching capabilities.
 The data generation Actors can either used to generate synthetic entities or mask a sensitive data.
 Broadway provides various of data manufacturing Actors under the **generators** category to generate a random synthetic value.
 For example: RandomString, RandomNumber, Sequence...

 A data generator Actor can be either executed by the Broadway flow "as is" to generate a new data, or be executed by the **Masking** Actor to cache the generated data.